plenoptic-org/plenoptic/docs/tutorials/models/portilla_simoncelli/ps_understand_stats.md

 );
 ```

 And we can double check the error plots to see the difference in their representations.
 The first figure shows the error for the metamer created without the correlation statistics (at right above), while the second shows the error for the metamer created with all statistics (center), and we can see that larger error in the first plot in the middle row in the first figure, especially the center plot, `auto_correlation_reconstructed`, since these statistics are unconstrained for the synthesis done by `met_remove`.
-(Note we have to use `model` <!-- skip-lint -->, not `model_remove` to create these plots, since `model_remove` doesn't contain them.)

 ```{code-cell} ipython3
 fig, _ = model.plot_representation(